Relational De-Creation

 Revelation 22:14–15

-“Blessed are those who wash their robes, that they may have the right to the tree of life, and may enter in by the gates into the city.
-Outside are the dogs, the sorcerers, the sexually immoral, the murderers, the idolaters, and everyone who loves and practices falsehood.”
+“Blessed are those who wash their robes, so that they may have the right to the tree of life and that they may enter the city by the gates.
+Outside are the dogs and sorcerers and the sexually immoral and murderers and idolaters, and everyone who loves and practices falsehood.”

 This final contrast matters.
 The Bible’s last image is not two groups living forever in the same ontological sense, one joyfully and one miserably.
 It is access to the Tree of Life for the redeemed and exclusion from that life for the wicked.